Black bean salad is the perfect food. Why, you ask? Well, I’ll tell you why:

 - You don’t really have to cook anything.
 You chop a little and dump stuff into a container.
 Love that.

 - It doesn’t have any mayo or dairy in it either.
-So, if it sits out for a while, it doesn’t really matter.
-You won’t get food poisoning from rancid salad.
+So, if it sits out for a while – like at a party, picnic or BBQ – it doesn’t really matter.
+You won’t get food poisoning from a rancid salad.
 Which could make you puke – and that’s a downer when you’re at a party.

 Another thing that’s really nice about this particular recipe is its versatility.
-You like spicy – throw some jalepenos in there.
+You like spicy – throw some jalapenos in there.
 You want to add a protein?
-Add some lump crab meat to make it a little more fancy and you can impress your friends!
+Add some lump crab meat to make it a little fancier and you can impress your friends!
 Don’t like cumin – leave it out.

 My suggestion is to start with the black beans as your base – use the entire can.
 Then, adjust the other ingredients as you go to your liking.
 For me, an entire can of corn is overkill for me.